MANDRW/FlowRatio-Analyzer/README.md

-# FlowRate Analyzer – CNN-Based Classification of Extrusion Flow Ratio in FDM 3D Printing
+# FlowRatio Analyzer – CNN-Based Classification of Extrusion Flow Ratio in FDM 3D Printing

 A system for classifying flow-ratio calibration blocks in FDM 3D printing using convolutional neural networks.

 ## About

-FlowRate Analyzer is a machine-learning project developed for an engineering thesis.
+FlowRatio Analyzer is a machine-learning project developed for an engineering thesis.
 The system analyzes images of 3D-printed calibration blocks and classifies them into three categories:

 - **Under-extrude**